jncraton/cfmt/readme.md

 A simple formatter for C code.

-When run against a C source code file, `cfmt` will convert the file to use the following:
+When run against a C source code file, `cfmt` will convert the file to:

-- Spaces for indentation.
+- Use spaces for indentation.
 Tabs should be converted to 4 spaces.
-- Unix line endings. `\r\n` and `\r` line endings should be converted to `\n` line endings.
+- Use Unix line endings. `\r\n` and `\r` line endings should be converted to `\n` line endings.
 - Remove spaces from ends of lines
+- Not have opening braces on their own line

+See `test/test.c` and `test/expected.c` for example formatter input and expected output.

 Usage
 -----